cloudfoundry/service-fabrik-cli-plugin/user_documentation_cf_cli_plugin.md

 ## Deleted instance not found Error

-**Triggered by:** User attempts to fetch backups for deleted service-insatance.
+**Triggered by:** User attempts to fetch backups for deleted service-instance.

 The given deleted service instance does not exists.